 UNIVERSITY OF WESTERN CAPE, CAPE TOWN SOUTH AFRICA

-Howard University, School of Law is pleased to announce the establishment of a summer program for the study of law at Cape Town at the University of Western Cape in South Africa in 1996.
+Howard University, School of Law offers a summer program for the study of law at Cape Town at the University of Western Cape in South Africa.

 The program is approved by the American Bar Association and will allow students to earn up to six semester hours of law school credit while becoming familiar with the new South Africa.
 The program offers an opportunity for students to witness first hand the historic legal and political changes South Africa. in what is sure to become a leading economic power center in the region.
 A unique aspect of the Howard program is the opportunity it provides for interaction with South African law students and graduates.